The reality of quantum computing could be just three years away

 The Chinese government is building a $10 billion National Laboratory for Quantum Information in Anhui province, which borders Shanghai and is slated to open in 2020.
 Meanwhile, the U.S. public research into quantum computing is running at around $200 million per year.

 Of course, quantum computing is so much more than security.
-It will enable new ways of doing things we can’t even imagine because we have never had this much pure compute power before.
-Think about artificial and machine learning or drug development, any type of operation that is compute intensive could benefit from the exponential increase in compute power that quantum computing will bring.
+It will enable new ways of doing things we can’t even imagine because we have never had this much pure compute power.
+Think about artificial and machine learning or drug development; any type of operation that is compute-intensive could benefit from the exponential increase in compute power that quantum computing will bring.

 What is quantum computing anyway?